The motivic anabelian geometry of local heights on abelian varieties: The main theorem (archimedean version)

 \subsection{Proof of the main theorem}

-Having set up all this abstract theory, we are now almost ready to prove theorem \ref{thm:main_theorem_archimedean} in an exactly analogous way to the proofs of theorems \ref{thm:main_theorem_l-adic} and \ref{thm:main_theorem_p-adic}.
-The only part remaining before we can copy our earlier proof methods is a characterisation of the archimedean N\'eron log-metric, analogous to the non-archimedean characterisation in \ref{lem:neron_log-metrics}.
+Having set up all this abstract theory and made the link to Hain and Zucker's, we are now almost ready to prove theorem \ref{thm:main_theorem_archimedean} in an exactly analogous way to the proofs of theorems \ref{thm:main_theorem_l-adic} and \ref{thm:main_theorem_p-adic}.
+The only part remaining before we can copy our earlier proof methods is a characterisation of the archimedean N\'eron log-metric, analogous to the non-archimedean characterisation in lemma \ref{lem:neron_log-metrics}.

 \begin{lemma} Let $A/\C$ be an abelian variety.
 Then the N\'eron log-metrics associated to pairs $(L,\tilde0)$ consisting of a line bundle $L/A$ and a basepoint $\tilde0\in L^\times(\C)$ lying over $0\in A(\C)$,are uniquely characterised by the following properties: \begin{enumerate} \item $\lambda_L$ only depends on $(L,\tilde0)$ up to isomorphism; \item $\lambda_L$ is locally bounded (for the analytic topology on $L^\times(\C)$); \item $\lambda_{L_1\otimes L_2}(P_1\otimes P_2)=\lambda_{L_1}(P_1)+\lambda_{L_2}(P_2)$; \item $\lambda_{[2]^* L}(P)=\lambda_L([2]P)$, where by abuse of notation we also denote by $[2]$ the topmost map in the pullback square